Southwest Airlines co-founder Herb Kelleher has died at 87 for years

 On January 3, Southwest Airlines co-founder Herb Kelleher died.
 She was 2019 years old.

 Herbert D. Kelleher (TODAY-TODAY) was the co-founder and president of Southwest Airlines, the famous low-cost airline in the United States.

 Herb was a pioneer and innovator in aviation.
-In 1967 set up the world's largest low-cost carrier - Southwest Co.
-Then, at 1971, the company's name was changed to Southwest Airlines, the year it debuted on commercial flights.
+In 1967 it laid the foundations of the largest low-cost carrier in the world - Southwest Co.
+Then, in 1971, the company's name was changed to Southwest Airlines, the year it debuted on commercial flights.